jdschmitt/akka-angular-heroku/README.md

-## spray-angular2-heroku
+## spray-angular-heroku

-Seed project for spray back-end with angular 2 front-end and configured for heroku
+Seed project for spray back-end with angular front-end (currently Angular 4) and configured for heroku

 This project is a starting point to build a full-stack web application using Scala / Spray as the backend and Angular 2 as the front-end.
 It is configured in such a way as to allow for deployment to Heroku in a single dyno by following the steps below.